ballerina-platform/ballerina-dev-website/public/spec/websubhub/spec.md

 - onUnsubscriptionValidation
 - onUnsubscriptionIntenVerified

-The below remote functions are not,
+The below remote methods are not,
 - onEventMessage
 - onRegisterTopic
 - onUnregisterTopic